 How does this pistachio cream cheese filling taste?

 It is creamy, airy, has the perfect consistency for a no bake cheesecake.
-Taste wise, it is not too sweet but nutty and milky at the same time, pls note that the strength of the pistachio flavour highly correlates with the quality of the pistachio paste you are using.
+Taste wise, it is not too sweet, super nutty with deep pistachio flavour, please note that the strength of the pistachio flavour highly correlates with the quality of the pistachio paste you are using (use only 100% pistachio paste).
 Since the recipe is using a fair amount of cream, expect the taste very creamy as opposed to very cheesy, if that makes sense?

 Patient is key when making mousse type cakes, like this No bake Pistachio cheesecake.
 You just can’t rush certain steps or it will make a mess.
 It is a super simple recipe, but you have to respect time, concretely leaving enough time in between the steps until each phase sets.